What’s the classic modern image or depiction of an alchemist?

-The Mad Scientist – working fanatically, undeterred by ill-health and a pallid complexion…and one day, without warning, lit up by the blinding light of an Eureka! explosion.
+The Mad Scientist – working fanatically, undeterred by ill-health and a pallid complexion…then one day, without warning, lit up by the blinding light of an Eureka! explosion.
 It brings the three story townhouse they forgot they live in down around ringing ears.
-The house will be bits of plaster and dust in the Einstein hair.
+The house will be bits of plaster and dust in their Einstein hair.

 What they sacrificed – food, rest, relationships, sunshine, their property – matters not.
 They did it.
 The perfect recipe of chemicals, heat, blending, timing, electrical charge, ratios (whatever) and BOOM – the elixir, the cure, the precious metal.